saltyJeff/cpp-regmap/guide.md

 ```

 ## 4. Define your register map
 Your register map will define the device you wish to abstract.
-The class `Regmap<E, M...>`
+The class `Regmap<E, R, M...>`
 takes in 2 type parameters:
 * `E`: The endianness of the device.
 Set to either `endian::big` or `endian::little`.
+* `R`: The width of each register's address.
+Each register can have different sizes, but they
+must be addressed with the same-width bus.
 * `M...`: A list of registers you would like memoized.

 Memoization stores the value of a register each time you read from it or write to it.